“Black Friday” – Interrogation Questioning

 “Black Friday” – Covering Your Gonads

 Covering your gonads might be a protective maneuver, but I would be very hesitant to tell someone who made that movement it was a sign he felt vulnerable.
 To extend that to explaining why Churchill put his hat in his lap is quite a reach.
 Where else can you put your hat if you are not going to wear it?
-But… It is not totally implausible, and it does move the story forward.
+That said, this notion is not totally implausible, and it does move the story forward.